Language

 How can I support Privacy Badger?

 Thanks for asking!
 Individual donations make up about half of EFF’s support, which gives us the freedom to work on user-focused projects.
-If you want to support the development of Privacy Badger and other projects like it, helping build a more secure Internet ecosystem, you can throw us a few dollars here.
+If you want to support the development of Privacy Badger and other projects like it, you can throw us a few dollars here.
 Thank you.

 If you want to help directly with the project, we appreciate that as well.
 Please see Privacy Badger’s CONTRIBUTING document for ways to get started.